-Although no new Doctor Who was broadcast on this day, Monday July 6th 2009 did see the start of the five night event Torchwood: Children of Earth.
+Although we have another day with no new Doctor Who episodes broadcast, Monday July 6th 2009 did see the start of the five night event Torchwood: Children of Earth.
 Broadcast at 9pm, Day One kicked off with a very respectable 6.6 million viewers.

 July 7th is the date of Jon Pertwee birthday, born in 1919 and pictured above in a rare advert for Lynx deodorant!
 Mmmm, sandalwood smells so fresh.

 Also on this day, 6.25 million people were tuned into the second night of Torchwood: Children of Earth, which was imaginatively titled Day Two.

 Hang on a minute.
 Weren't we just here?
 Yeah, further up there on the page, before the children and deodorant stuff.

 But you're saying this is two years earlier?
 Timey-wimey madness!

 This'll be Doomsday then.
 Broadcast in 2006 at 6:59pm, and not a dry eye amongst the 8.22 million tuning in.

 Then, take a guess, a wild stab at what the episode title is for the third night of Torchwood: Children of Earth.
 That's right, it's Captain Jack's Crazy Adventure With The 456!